Coronavirus (COVID-19) Frequently Asked Questions

 - replace your face covering if it becomes wet or dirty

-Throughout the UK face coverings are now required by law to be worn in enclosed spaces, such as on public transport, in shops, schools and other public areas.
+Throughout the UK face coverings are recommended (and are still required in required in law in Scotland, Wales and Northern Ireland) to be worn in enclosed spaces, such as on public transport, in shops, schools and other public areas.
 Similar rules may apply in other countries and you should comply with the local public health authority guidelines in the country that you are visiting.

 See the links below for the UK 4 nations guidance on face coverings: